ReflectionHLE/ReflectionHLE/README.md

 Reflection Keen and the DBOPL emulator are released under the GNU GPLv2+.
 See LICENSE for more details.

+The modified ExeUnpacker implementation is released under the MIT License.
+See src/ExeUnpacker/LICENSE.txt for details.

-Furthermore, the included CRC-32 implementation is in the public domain.
+The included CRC-32 implementation is in the public domain.
 The same applies to the modified unlzexe source (based on UNLZEXE.DOC from v0.4).

 Note that these terms do not cover any original game data required for usage with Reflection Keen, which should be obtained separately.
 Check below for